corydm92/lerna-test/README.md

 ## Todos

-Have package names capatialized

-- ex: @cdm-lerna-test/button > @cdm-lerna-test/Button

-Don't use index, makes stack traces hard
+- Don't use index for distribution files, makes stack traces hard

-- ex: Avatar/index.js > Avatar/Avatar.js
+- ex: `Button/lib/index.js > Button/lib/Button.js`

-- ex Button/lib/index.js > Button/lib/Button.js
+- Add Initial Setup documentation

-Provide release notes when making version bumps
+- Provide release notes when making version bumps

 - Add what has changed in the package readme

-Learn more about `lerna bootstrap`
+- Learn more about `lerna bootstrap`

+- Actions not tracking in storybook